Cooperative ISAC for LAE: Joint Trajectory Planning, Power allocation, and Dynamic Time Division: Numerical Results

+For a comprehensive performance evaluation, we compare our proposed joint optimization algorithm with four benchmark schemes designed to isolate the contributions of different optimization components.

-\textbf{Benchmark 1: Static Trajectory with Optimized Resources}: In this baseline scheme, the UAVs' trajectories are predetermined and non-optimized.
-Each UAV flies along a straight-line path from its start to its end point at a constant velocity, given by \( \mathbf{v}_{k} = (\mathbf{q}^{\mathrm{F}}_{k} - \mathbf{q}^{\mathrm{I}}_{k}) / T \).
-Given these fixed flight paths, we then optimize the resource allocation variables, including the communication power $\{\eta_c[n]\}$, sensing power $\{\eta_s[n]\}$, and the time-division ratio $\{\delta[n]\}$, to maximize the sum communication rate while satisfying the sensing MI requirement.
-This benchmark serves to quantify the performance gains attributable solely to dynamic resource allocation.
+\textbf{Benchmark 1: Static Trajectory with Optimized Resources}: In this baseline, the UAV trajectories are fixed and not optimized.
+Each UAV flies along a straight-line path from its initial position to its final position with a constant speed, i.e., the trajectory is fully determined by \( \mathbf{q}^{\mathrm{I}}_{k} \), \( \mathbf{q}^{\mathrm{F}}_{k} \), and the mission duration \(T\).
+Under these predetermined flight paths, we optimize only the resource allocation variables, including the communication power \(\{\boldsymbol{\eta}^{c}[n]\}\), sensing power \(\{\boldsymbol{\eta}^{s}[n]\}\), and time-division ratio \(\{\delta[n]\}\), to maximize the total communication sum rate subject to the sensing MI requirement.
+This benchmark isolates the gain brought purely by adaptive resource allocation when trajectory design is unavailable.

-\textbf{Benchmark 2: Uniform Power Allocation with Optimized Trajectory and Time}: This benchmark investigates the system performance in the absence of adaptive power control.
-We assume a simplified strategy where the transmit power at each BS is uniformly distributed.
-Specifically, the communication power is evenly allocated among all UAVs, i.e., \( \eta_{c,m,k}[n] = P^{c}_{\max} / K \), and the sensing power is uniformly distributed across all sensing beams, i.e., \( \eta_{s,m,q,l}[n] = P^{s}_{\max} / (QL) \).
-Under this fixed power scheme, we then jointly optimize the UAV trajectories $\{\mathbf{q}_k[n]\}$ and the time-division ratio $\{\delta[n]\}$ to maximize the communication performance, thereby highlighting the crucial role of adaptive power allocation.
+\textbf{Benchmark 2: Uniform Power Allocation with Optimized Trajectory and Time}: This benchmark evaluates the importance of adaptive power control.
+In this scheme, the communication and sensing powers are not optimized across users or beam directions.
+Specifically, the communication power at each BS is evenly distributed across UAVs, namely \( \eta^{c}_{m,k}[n] = P_{\max}^{c}/K \).
+For sensing, we impose uniform power across all beam directions within each slot, namely $\eta^{s}_{m,q,l}[n] = \bar{\eta}^{s}_{m}[n]$ for all $q, l$, where the common value $\bar{\eta}^{s}_{m}[n]$ may vary across slots and is chosen as the largest feasible uniform value under \eqref{eq:problem1_d}.
+Under this fixed uniform power-allocation structure, we optimize the UAV trajectories \(\{\mathbf{q}_{k}[n]\}\) together with the slot-dependent time-division ratio \(\{\delta[n]\}\).
+This benchmark highlights the performance gain achieved by adaptive communication and sensing power allocation.